marksliva/Whale/README.md

 1. click on `ok`
 1. click on the play button to run the tests

-## Running tests from command line
+## Running tests from the command line
 1. create a conda environment using the requirements.txt:
 `conda install --file requirements.txt`
-1. run the following command:
+1. run the following command (outputs to TestOutput/log and git adds it):
-`python -m unittest discover -s tests -t tests -p *test.py`
+`./run-tests.sh`

 ## Training and Predicting
 Either: